 When a sample leaks, it is regarded as contaminated.
 We reserve the right to reject the sample for testing.

-- Sample containers and requisition forms are available at your RM offices and regional health offices.
+- Sample containers and requisition forms are available at your RM offices and the Saskatchewan Health Authority.

 - Extra containers can be obtained directly from the lab or ordered by sending a fax to (306) 798-0071.

 - Requisition forms can be downloaded below in Related Documents.

 - Information on interpretation of results and required action is also available by phoning the public health inspector in your area.

 We take great care when handling and testing your water samples.
 If, after receipt at the lab, your sample is damaged or contaminated, we will retest your sample at no cost.

 Drinking Water Sample Collection Instructions for Bacteria Analysis

 - Use the sterile bottle supplied by the lab for bacteriological analyses.
 If the sterile seal is broken, do not use.

 - Wash your hands carefully with soap and water before collecting the sample.

 - Collect the sample from the drinking water outlet (not a hydrant, hose or faucet located outside of building).